 Goal and Objectives

-We have decided to focus in the region encompassing the Chachi territories within and around the Mache-Chindul Ecological Reserve and the buffer zone between the reserve and Pacific ocean.
+Our focus region is the Chachi territories within and around the Mache-Chindul Ecological Reserve and the buffer zone between the reserve and Pacific ocean.
 The bulk of the area falls within the municipality of Muisne.

 The focus landscape encompasses a variety of land-uses intermingled with forest patches.
-Where properties are large the dominant land-use tend to be the grazing of livestock or oil palm plantations.
-Small properties tend to harbor considerable diversity of mostly perennial crops, among which cacao "criollo" and "nacional" are prevalent.
-Cacao is often mixed with fruit trees such as plantain, bananas, mangoes, various ingá species, oranges, mandarin, lemon, papaya and less common fruits such as zapote and borojó, the last one an endemic medicinal fruit.
+In large properties the dominant land-use tend to be the grazing of livestock or oil palm plantations.
+Small properties harbor considerable diversity of mostly perennial crops, among which cacao "criollo" and "nacional" are prevalent.
+Cacao is intermingles with fruit trees such as plantain, bananas, mangoes, various ingá species, oranges, mandarin, lemon, papaya and less common fruits such as zapote and borojó, the last one an endemic medicinal fruit.
 These are complemented by a few head of cattle or pigs, chickens and ducks and annual crops such as maize, rice, yuca, melons, pumpkins, peppers and passion fruit among others.
 Along the coast, families combine fishing and collecting in mangroves with agricultural activities.
 Given the heavy human presence in the area, conservation and livelihoods must go hand-in-hand.